JakeStanger/filexplorer/README.md

 - **uploadPath** - The relative path from the root to upload pastes to.
 If you want to use this purely as a paste service, you can set this to `/`.
 - **maxUploadSize** - The maximum file size, in *bytes*, that can be uploaded.
+- **hostname** - The hostname being used to serve on.
+Used to create the returned upload link

 ### Systemd Service